Kepler-13: Planetary system

 The planet is likely to be tidally locked to the parent star.
 In 2015, the planetary nightside temperature was estimated to be equal to 2394 K.

 The study in 2012, utilizing a Rossiter–McLaughlin effect, have determined the planetary orbit is mildly misaligned with the equatorial plane of the star, misalignment equal to 24°.

 The planetary transits are changing in duration over time which is likely caused by the interaction of the planet with its host star.

+In 2017, Hubble observations by a team of astronomers led by Thomas Beatty revealed that titanium monoxide molecules in the dayside might be carried to the nightside of the planet, where they form clouds and precipitate.